rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.md

      applications menu.

 6. Go to the folder where you saved the script.
-Type `cd` followed by the folder path.
+Type `cd` followed by the folder path and then hit Enter.
 For example, if you saved it to your Desktop:
    ```bash
    cd ~/Desktop
    ```